Birds Make a Spectacular Comeback! Get Ready to be Amazed!

 In 2021, the RBBP received reports of 281 osprey pairs, with at least 232 of them successfully raising their young.
 This is a far cry from the early days when only ten breeding pairs were known, all in northern Scotland.
 Today, they have expanded their territory, reaching northern England and even Wales.

-Some 281 pairs of osprey were reported to the panel in 2021, of which at least 232 laid eggs
+some 281 pairs of osprey were reported to the panel in 2021, of which at least 232 laid eggs

 More Than Ospreys